Brown Butter Oatmeal Raisin Cookies

 Instructions

-3. Pour the melted butter into a large bowl, including all the caramelized brown bits, at the bottom of the pan, and allow it to cool down for 10 minutes.
+• Pour the melted butter, including all the caramelized brown bits at the bottom of the pan, into a large heat-proof bowl and allow it to cool for 10 minutes.

-11. These chewy oatmeal raisin cookies can be stored in an airtight container at room temperature for up to a week, or the baked cookies can be frozen for up to three months.
+• These cookies can be stored in an airtight container at room temperature for up to a week, or the baked cookies can be frozen for up to three months.

 Notes